Matt Heinz: Elections

 He then ran for Arizona's 29th House District.
-Term limits prevented incumbent Democrat State Representative Linda Lopez from running for re-election in 2008.
+Term limits prevented incumbent Democratic State Representative Linda Lopez from running for re-election in 2008.
 Heinz was one of seven Democrats to file for the two house seats.
 In the primary election, he ranked first with 25% of the vote.
 Incumbent State Representative Tom Prezelski came in third with 16% and lost his seat, behind Heinz and second-placed finisher Daniel Patterson.
 In the general election, Patterson ranked first 33% and Heinz ranked second with 32%.